horhof/Ainsley/docs/lambda.md

 |  Getter   |     No     |     No     |   Yes   |
 | Transform |     No     |    Yes     |   Yes   |

+The omitted combinations are one where the three parts are absent (which doesn't make sense) and three more where the descriptor is included alongside the other parts.

 ## Blocks

 Block lambdas have no parameters and no return value.